heavyai/heavydb-tableau-connector/README.md

-# OmniSci Tableau Connector
+# HeavyDB Tableau Connector

 ### Prerequisites

-Install the OmniSci JDBC driver in Tableau.
-The JDBC driver is packaged with the OmniSci binaries in the `bin` directory of the OmniSci package.
+Install the HEAVY.AI JDBC driver in Tableau.
+The JDBC driver is packaged with the HEAVY.AI binaries in the `bin` directory of the HEAVY.AI package.
 See [Installing JDBC Drivers in Tableau](https://help.tableau.com/current/pro/desktop/en-us/examples_otherdatabases_jdbc.htm) for full instructions.

+(Below needs updating for new HEAVY.AI naming scheme)

 On MacOS:

 Copy the `.jar` file to `~/Library/Tableau/Drivers`:

 ```
-cp omnisci-jdbc-5.2.0-SNAPSHOT.jar ~/Library/Tableau/Drivers
+cp heavyai-jdbc-6.0.0-SNAPSHOT.jar ~/Library/Tableau/Drivers
 ```

-(from the `bin` directory of your OmniSci package)
+(from the `bin` directory of your HEAVY.AI package)

 ### Running in the Development Environment

-The OmniSci Tableau Connector can be run in a development environment by pointing the local Tableau installation directly to the top-level directory of this repository.
+The HeavyDB Tableau Connector can be run in a development environment by pointing the local Tableau installation directly to the top-level directory of this repository.
 On MacOS:

 ```
-/Applications/Tableau\ Desktop\ 2020.1.app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/alexb/Projects/omnisci-tableau-connector/
+/Applications/Tableau\ Desktop\ 2020.1.app/Contents/MacOS/Tableau -DConnectPluginsPath=/Users/alexb/Projects/heavydb-tableau-connector/
 ```

 (assuming you cloned this repo into a `Projects` directory in your home folder)